HIPPA Compliance Checklist for 2025

 License management: Many businesses lose track of licenses, resulting in wasted spend on unused or duplicated resources.
 CloudEagle.ai gathers data from 500+ integrations to monitor every license and its usage.
 This lets you pinpoint underused licenses and reassign them to where they're needed most.

 License harvesting & reclamation: Instead of letting unused subscriptions drain your budget, CloudEagle automates the reclamation process.
-It identifies inactive users, triggers workflows to deprovision and reallocate subscriptions, and helps teams right-size their plans before renewal.
+By harvesting low usage licenses, it identifies inactive users, triggers workflows to deprovision and reallocate subscriptions, and helps teams right-size their plans before renewal.
 This eliminates wasteful renewals and ensures every subscription is actively used.

 For example, RingCentral struggled with manual license tracking, leading to wasted spend on unused subscriptions.
 With CloudEagle’s automated workflows, they deprovisioned 932 inactive users, reclaimed licenses, and saved $1.2M.